dnth/dnth.github.io/content/portfolio/timm_torchscript_flutter/index.md

 Majority data scientists wash their hands off at this point claiming their model works.

-The proof is on the Kaggle leaderboard.
+The proof? 👉 Kaggle leaderboard.

-But, what good would SOTA models do to everyone else if it's just in notebooks and Kaggle leaderboards?
+But, what good would SOTA models do if it's just in notebooks and Kaggle leaderboards?
-Unless the model is deployed, it's of limited benefit to anyone out there.
+Unless the model is deployed and put to use, it's of limited benefit to anyone out there.

 {{< figure_resizing src="meme.jpg" >}}

 But deployment is painful.
-Running a model on mobile?
+Running a model on a mobile phone?

-Forget it.
+Forget it 🤷‍♂️.

 The frustration is real.
 I remember spending nights exporting models into ONNX and it still fails me.

-Deployment doesn't need to be complicated.
+It doesn't need to be complicated.

-In this post I'm going to show you how you can put a SOTA model on an Android phone easily, for free.
+In this post I'm going to show you how you can pick from over 600+ SOTA models and deploy them on Android, for free.

 <!-- With [TorchScript](https://pytorch.org/docs/stable/jit.html) its possible. -->